OpenEvalProject/evals/manuscripts/elife-26973/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/26973/elife-26973-fig3-v2.jpg)

-**Figure 3.:** core but not shell.Pre-singing activity in core (gray, top panel) and shell (red, bottom panel) in juvenile birds for all neurons that showed significant excitation prior to syllable onsets.
+**Figure 3.:** Pre-singing activity in core (gray, top panel) and shell (red, bottom panel) in juvenile birds for all neurons that showed significant excitation prior to syllable onsets.
 Solid lines show smoothed mean-subtracted population rate histograms aligned to syllable onsets (syllable onset at time 0), shading indicates s.e.m.
 Bars above and below the traces indicate times at which the rate change is significant (95% confidence interval outside of zero); n’s are indicated in parentheses.
-Population histograms aligned to syllable offsets showed no significant changes for either core or shell offset-excited neurons (data not shown).10.7554/eLife.26973.011Figure 3—source data 1.
+Population histograms aligned to syllable offsets showed no significant changes for either core or shell offset-excited neurons (data not shown).

-## Neural activity in LMAN reflects similarity of self-generated syllables to tutor syllables
+### Neural activity in LMAN reflects similarity of self-generated syllables to tutor syllables

 A large proportion of shell neurons are specifically tuned to playback of either the tutor song or the current version of self-generated song during early stages of sensorimotor integration when core neurons drive vocal motor output and lesions of LMAN pathways cause disruption of song learning (Achiro and Bottjer, 2013; Aronov et al., 2008; Bottjer et al., 1984; Olveczky et al., 2005; Scharff and Nottebohm, 1991; Bottjer and Altenau, 2010).
 This pattern suggests that LMAN is involved in sensorimotor learning in juveniles, but direct support is lacking for the idea that the activity of individual LMAN neurons represents how well syllables match the tutor song during singing.
 We tested this idea in juvenile birds (43–60 dph) by comparing neural activity during singing with the acoustic similarity of self-generated syllables to tutor syllables (see Materials and methods): regressions of baseline-corrected firing rates against tutor similarity were performed for each neuron.
 Unexpectedly, this analysis revealed that firing rates of cells in both core and shell could either increase or decrease as a function of tutor similarity: approximately half of all neurons in each subregion showed increased firing rates for syllables with higher tutor similarity (positive slopes, r values > 0), whereas the other half showed increased firing rates for syllables with lower tutor similarity (negative slopes, r values < 0) (Table 2).
 Figure 4A shows examples of syllable utterances with relatively high or low acoustic similarity to the closest tutor syllable, along with the corresponding firing rate of a shell neuron that showed a negative correlation with tutor similarity (Figure 4B).
 This neuron showed a low firing rate during production of syllables with high tutor similarity and excitation during production of syllables with low tutor similarity.
 Thus, LMAN neurons can encode similarity between self-generated utterances and tutor song via either increases or decreases in firing rate.